CaesarSaladd/1800-202530_DTC12/README.md

 - View your personalized Craves and Leftovers lists
 - Secure authentication using Firebase
 - Fully responsive design for desktop and mobile devices
+- Create reviews for restaurants in your Craves list

 ---